-My nieces introduced me to Spot It in 2012 (click to find/buy Spot It on Amazon - look for the video link for game idea).
+My nieces introduced me to Spot It Classic (Called Dobble in the European marketplace – and the origin of the game) in early 2012.
 An ingenious little card game.
-There are 55 cards in the metal tin, each one is decorated with eight symbols.
+There are 55 cards in the metal tin, each card is decorated with eight symbols.
 Any two cards pulled from the deck will have one "and only one" matching symbol.

 Players pair up after raising their hands and finding someone else doing the same thing.
 Once face-to-face, players exchange names (introductions) and then reveal the symbols on their cards.
 You can introduce a little bit of excitement by saying, "See who can find the matching symbol first."
 There is no particular reward for finding it first - just some motivational energy.

-After finding the matching symbol one or both of the players try to find a "story" from his or her life that is prompted by the symbol.
+After finding the matching symbol one or both of the players try to find a "story" from their lives that is prompted by the symbol.
 After one or both share, players exchange cards, raise a hand and look for someone else to face up with, find the match and share a story (or two).

 Be sure to jump in and play as well so you can get to know some of your participants and they can get to know you a little.
 Keep an eye on the energy of the group and conclude the activity before it runs out of fun.

-Other ideas for the Spot It cards?
+Any other playful ideas for the Spot It or Ubuntu cards?
 Leave us a Comment below.

 Chris Cavert, Ed.D.